-Alan Greenspan at 81 is still the most influential and newsworthy octogenerian sage in the world muses in his memoir on global economy and war in Iraq as war for oil also denies that he held back criticism of the administration's fiscal policies while he led as Fed chairman US Economy for 18 years until January 2006 have played a major role in engineering 1991-2001 economic expansion, the longest in America history which eventually collapsed as he acknoledges in his testemony now:
+Alan Greenspan at 81 is the most influential and controversial octogenerian sage in the world muses in his memoir on global economy and war in Iraq as war for oil also denies that he held back criticism of the administration's fiscal policies while he led as Fed chairman US Economy for 18 years until January 2006 have played a major role in engineering 1991-2001 economic expansion, the longest in America history which eventually collapsed as he acknowledges in his testemony now:

 It was the failure to properly price such risky assets that precipitated the crisis.
 In recent decades, a vast risk management and pricing system has evolved, combining the best